stencillogic/Start-with-Rust-fast/README.md

 Predefined Option enum.

-Option enum is used to replace null value.
+`Option` enum is used to replace null value in Rust.
 Definition:

 ``` rust
 enum Option<T> {